 Health Benefits

-Ghee, a clarified butter, is rich in MCTs and fat-soluble vitamins like A, D, E, and K. It supports digestion, has anti-inflammatory properties, and is suitable for those with lactose intolerance.
+Ghee, a type of clarified butter, is rich in fat-soluble vitamins and MCTs.
+Known for its anti-inflammatory properties, it is also suitable for those with lactose intolerance.

 Cooking Use

-With its high smoke point, ghee is excellent for frying, sautéing, and baking.
-Its rich flavour enhances dishes like curries, rice, and roasted vegetables.
+Thanks to its high smoke point, ghee is ideal for frying, sautéing, and baking.
+Its rich, nutty flavour enhances dishes like curries, roasted vegetables, and rice.

 Concerns

-Ghee is calorie-dense and high in saturated fat, so portion control is essential.
-Opt for organic, grass-fed ghee for the best quality.
+While ghee offers many health benefits, it is calorie-dense and high in saturated fat, so portion control is essential.
+Opt for organic, grass-fed ghee to ensure the best quality.

 Making the Right Choice